Medicare Definitions and Benefits

 Original Medicare comes in a couple different parts, A & B, and covers most of your expenses, but not all.

-Part D covers outpatient prescriptions.
+Medicare part D covers outpatient prescriptions.
 Private insurance companies contract annually with Medicare to provide you with drug coverage.
 A prescription drug plan (PDP) will have a premium, deductible and co-payments for covered medications; each plan will have their own formulary or list of covered drugs.
 Medications are organized into tiers, generally the lower the tier, the lower the co-pay.
 Learn more about Medicare part D here: Medicare Part D Overview

-If you would like to learn more about covering the “gaps” in your Medicare coverage, contact us to set up an individual appointment or sign up for one of our Welcome to Medicare seminars.
+If you would like to learn more about covering the “gaps” in your Medicare coverage, simply contact us to set up an individual appointment or sign up for one of our Welcome to Medicare seminars.

 Medicare supplements, also known as Medigap plans, help cover some or all of the out-of-pocket expenses you are responsible for under Original Medicare.
 Medicare supplements are offered through private insurance companies and benefits are dictated by which plan letter you purchase.

 There are ten Medicare Supplement Plans available, and no matter which company is offering it, they must provide the same benefits as any other company with that plan letter.
 For example, if company ABC is offering Plan G, your coverage will be the same as company XYZ’s Plan G. The difference will be in your premium.

 Contact us now by calling, 812.473.7271 to discuss all of your options.
 We will take the time to explain your options so you can make informed decisions.